AvolitesLtd/TitanManual/docs/palettes/creating-palettes.md

 4. Press <Keys.HardKey>Record</Keys.HardKey> then <Keys.HardKey>Palette</Keys.HardKey>.

-5. If you moved the fixtures in step 1, press \[Set Mask\] and exclude everything except **Time**.
+5. If you moved the fixtures in step 1, press <Keys.SoftKey>Set Mask</Keys.SoftKey> and exclude everything except **Time**.

 6. Press a palette button to store the Time palette.